 According to Banchi and Bell, teachers should start with levels 1 and 2 and use those as scaffolding, so that students can learn the inquiry process.
 However, in my experience, there is power in asking students to engage in Level 4 inquiry, where they are truly empowered to ask their own questions and engage in their own research.

 Note that inquiry-based learning does not always require project-based learning.
 An inquiry-based lesson could be a short exploration or a scientific experiment.
 It could be a complex math problem based on a scenario.
 However, there is a lot of overlap between project-based learning and this process of exploring, experimenting (or researching), interpreting data, and reaching a conclusion.
 Here’s where students can engage in inquiry-driven PBL.
+The following sketch is a general picture of what inquiry-driven PBL looks like:

 With Inquiry-driven PBL, students start with their own questions.
 As a teacher, you might provide an open-ended prompt of “what are you curious about?” or “what question would you want to explore if that were an option.”
 Other times, you might show a picture that piques their interest or narrow it down to a topic like, “We’re learning about the Civil Rights Movement.
 What types of questions do you have about this topic that you would want to explore on your own?”